getapid/apid/site/content/docs/reference/variables.md

 {{ h3(text="Environment variables") }}

-These will contain any environment variable that the APId CLI has inherited.
+These will contain any environment variables that the APId CLI has inherited.
 Useful for injecting passwords or other kinds of secrets.
 They will be available like so: `"{{ env.PASSWORD }}"`

 {{ h3(text="Inside commands") }}